After decades of secrecy, Maryland might make police disciplinary records public

 Advocates of a broader approach to transparency say it is imperative to see all disciplinary records, so the public can understand which officers are frequently accused and judge whether police agencies are conducting investigations appropriately.

-Only a “tiny fraction” of complaints are sustained noted David Rocah, the senior staff attorney for the ACLU of Maryland.
+Only a “tiny fraction” of complaints are sustained, noted David Rocah, the senior staff attorney for the ACLU of Maryland.
 That raises questions for some advocates about the rigor of internal probes.

-“Someone might say, ‘Well, that’s because all of those complaints by members of the public are false, frivolous, or rest on a misunderstanding of the proper role of police,’” Rocah said.
+“Someone might say, ‘Well, that’s because all of those complaints by members of the public are false, frivolous, or rest on a misunderstanding of the proper role of police,’ ” Rocah said.
 “Maybe.
 But nobody has any factual basis on which to say that, because they haven’t seen those complaints.”

 He and others point to a 2016 report by the U.S. Department of Justice that found the Baltimore Police Department regularly violated residents’ civil rights, and that it lacked an adequate system for investigating complaints and imposing discipline.